GluuFederation/docs-gg-prod/docs/source/plugin/gluu-openid-connect-uma-pep.md

 #### Dynamic URL Base ACRs stepped up authentication

-`required_acrs_expression`, Used to configure URL Based ACRs Configuration - Stepped Up Authentication.
+It is stringify json, Used to configure URL Based ACRs Configuration - Stepped Up Authentication.
 If you do not configure ACR expression, authentication flow will execute with any acr, you may need to set acr at your IdP side.
 Below is the structure of the `required_acrs_expression`.

 - `path`: it is your url which you want to protect.
 There is regular expression facility for path configuration.
 Check [here](../common-features/#dynamic-resource-protection) for more dynamic path registration details.
     - `condition`: it is the array of condition for the path where you can define acr values to path.
 You can add multiple condition with different Http Method.